FAQs, Doctor of Philosophy, Human Sexuality Studies

-Students in the sexuality education track will then take what we call educational methods courses, which includes educational theories/philosophies, lesson planning, and curriculum design.
-These courses prepare our students to understand what is entailed in becoming an educator.
-Specifically, we focus on how to adapt these practices to the topic of human sexuality.
+Students in the sexuality education track take educational methods courses, which focus on educational theories/philosophies, lesson planning, and curriculum design.
+Specifically, courses focus on learning and applying educational methods as well as developing skills and knowledge to adapt these practices sexuality education settings.

-Students in the sex therapy track take the sex therapy methods courses, including sex therapy I (couples), II (sexual dysfunctions), and III (specific populations).
-It is in these courses that our sex therapy students get to learn how to perform sex therapy.
+Students in the sex therapy track take sex therapy methods courses, which focus on therapeutic techniques to work with couples, sexual dysfunctions, and tailoring techniques to diverse populations.
 This track requires that you have or are in the process of obtaining a licensable mental health degree (e.g., MSW, PsyD, or MA in counseling psychology).
-If practicing therapy is a goal of yours, this will be the track you should pursue.

 How do I apply?

-After you have taken a look at our Programs page to determine which degree program you would like to apply to, we recommend you begin the process by creating a Widener Graduate Application account.
-If you want to look back over things, most information can be found on the sidebar of our homepage, which contains links to everything you might need, including details about the MEd and PhD, Financial Aid, Application Deadlines, and Application Requirements.
-Our center has switched over to an entirely paperless admissions information, so most of our information can be found on our Admissions page.
-Take some time to look this information over, and if anything is unclear, please let us know!
-You can send send an email to firstname.lastname@example.org or call the CHSS at (610) 499-1378.
+Once you have determined the degree program that is right for you, begin the application process by creating a Widener Graduate Application account.
+Additional information about the MEd and PhD programs, Financial Aid, Application Deadlines, and Application Requirements is available elsewhere on the website.
+Most information can be found on our Admissions page.
+You can send an email to firstname.lastname@example.org or call the CHSS office at (610) 499-1378.
 We would be more than happy to address any questions or concerns you might have.